100% Free Consultation (225) 412-6348

 Many of these injuries and accidents themselves can be avoided.
 It is likely that your injuries or those of your loved one are the result of negligence from another party.
 Contact our team to start your legal action against those responsible for your injuries.

-Refinery fires are so severe because of the substances plants and refineries work with.
+Industrial fires are so severe because of the substances at these facilities.
 These substances are highly flammable and are usually produced in high volumes, which means a larger and stronger fire.
-In oil refineries, a necessary process occurs called fractioning, which requires heating the crude oil to 400 degrees Celsius.
+In oil refineries, for example, a necessary process occurs called fractioning, which requires heating the crude oil to 400 degrees Celsius.
 Once the crude oil is heated, it can be separated and sectioned into different parts.

 If a pipe, tank, or chamber suddenly cracks, the heated oil inside could combine with surrounding gases and combust instantaneously.
 This would be a nearly impossible fire to control.
 A similar event could occur in a chemical plant.
 Many of the chemicals being dealt with are highly combustible.
 If the machinery fails, the chemicals can be exposed to gases or other materials that may ignite a large fire.

-The reason equipment leaks are such a major concern has to do with the age of equipment in plants and refineries.
+The reason equipment leaks are such a major concern has to do with the age of equipment.
 These have not been renovated or improved for decades, meaning that pipes and tanks are becoming frailer.
 When equipment fails to contain these dangerous substances, catastrophic accidents occur and potentially injure hundreds of workers and surrounding communities.

-Who Can Be Held Liable for Plant & Refinery Fires
+Who Can Be Held Liable for Workplace Fires

-Most accidents at plants and refineries can be traced back to human error.
 There are systems in place by federal and state organizations, such as the Occupational Safety & Health Administration (OSHA), that are designed to regulate these potentially dangerous facilities and protect those who work in them.
-In many cases, these accidents occur as a result of poor supervision or irresponsible decision-making.
+In many cases, industrial workplace accidents occur as a result of poor supervision or irresponsible decision-making.
 If hundreds of workers’ lives are put in danger because of faulty machinery, such as a devastating leak of crude oil or harmful chemicals, the owners of the plant or factory may be held liable for failing to perform regular inspections and maintenance.

 In any case, a thorough investigation is always conducted to find the root cause of the accident.
-The experienced legal team at Arnold Itkin LLP will work closely with those investigating authorities to determine who was at fault for your or your loved one’s injuries in a Louisiana plant or refinery fire.
+The experienced legal team at Arnold & Itkin will work closely with those investigating authorities to determine who was at fault for your or your loved one’s injuries in a Louisiana industrial accident.
 Our team has the skill, determination, and resources to help.

 Winning Against the Industry's Biggest Opponents